-Zimbabwe in 10 numbers
+10 numbers that tell the story of Zimbabwe

 13.5% = the adult prevalence rate of HIV/Aids

-Zimbabwe has the sixth highest HIV prevalence in sub-Saharan Africa, with 1.3 million people living with HIV in 2016, according to UNAIDS.
+Zimbabwe has the sixth highest HIV prevalence rate in sub-Saharan Africa, with 1.3 million people living with HIV in 2016, according to UNAids.

 However, after a peak in 1997, rates are declining.